pratyush0898/CODG/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

 For answers to common questions about this code of conduct, see [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).

+## License

+By contributing to CODG, you agree that your contributions will be licensed under the [Apache 2.0 License](./LICENSE).

+Thank you for your contributions and support!